how to write a wedding speech

 Don’t do it!

 Resist the urge to do the terrible “going to Bangor for two weeks” wedding joke.
-In this day and age, with the internet at your fingertips, there are a wealth of gags and funny stories that you can use instead.
+Nowadays, with the internet at your fingertips, there is a wealth of gags and funny stories that you can use instead.
 The bride or groom has entrusted you to do a great job – don’t blow it 🙂

 wedding speech guide